 After a long month with no sunlight, we needed to get out of town.
 A weekend in the wilderness seemed like the remedy.
 There was no way I was spending another second in my home town living in a routine.

 It was dark the snow was dancing around my headlights making it difficult to see.
 We had been driving for hours and I was beginning to think that we were lost.
-That’s when a little glimmer of hope came around another curve in this endless road we had finally found the yurt.
+That’s when a little glimmer of hope came around another curve in this endless road.
+We had finally found the yurt.

-Inside was warm, the little potbelly stove had been lit in anticipation of our arrival and it smelt like the sweetest campfire.
+Inside was warm.
+The little potbelly stove had been lit in anticipation of our arrival and it smelt like the sweetest campfire.
 The ceiling had drapes hanging from the circular skylight; they attached to the wooden wall like a Moroccan tent.

-The morning came and the storm passed.
+Along with the morning, the storm passed.
 We woke up freezing and immediately had to start the fire.
 When we went outside to finally go to a restaurant to find a toilet and get some coffee we saw how beautiful our surroundings were.

 The yurt was at the edge of a clearing there were hundreds of trees, and a little creek that vanished into the forest.
 The branches had icicles hanging, the birds were chirping, the ice was cracking, and it felt like a winter wonderland.

 In addition to all the winter magic, we found tracks everywhere.
 Which reminded us of our welcome pack that said a pack of wolves lives in the area and not to approach them.
 They had come to explore the new smells in their territory.
 Instantly we became thankful we had not gone out searching for the outhouse at night – no matter how bad I had to go.
 We set off to the restaurant and spent the rest of the day hiking and exploring Algonquin Park.